marco-willi/camera-trap-data-pipeline/docs/zooniverse_exports.md

 ### Option 2) Filtering Classifications by Date Range

-If one knows when the project was set live a start-date can be specified such that no classifications made prior to that date are being extracted.
+If is is known when the project went live a start-date can be specified such that no classifications made prior to that date are being extracted.
 There is also the option to specify an end-date: no classification made past that date will be extracted.
 It is possible to specify only one of the dates.
 Note: The dates are compared against UTC time.

 ```
 EARLIEST_DATE=2000-01-01